TibaChang/JCC/README.md

   - user defined
     - Ex:`int user_ident;` (`user_ident` will be added.)

+**IMPORTANT:Not all the tokens will be dealed in the `Phase 2 to Phase 4`**

 Phase 2:Syntax Analysis
 ---------------------------

+- JCC divides `Syntax Analysis into 3 sub-phase`
+  - `Declaration`
+  - `Expression`
+  - `Statement`
+- All the implementing details can be saw in the [source code](https://github.com/JaredCJR/JCC/tree/master/syntax/src).

 **Declaration**

 - In JCC,
-  - All of the code must start with declaration.
+  - All of the program of JCC must start with declaration.
     - Ex:`int x = 10;`
     - Ex:`int add(int x,int y);`
     - Ex:`add(1,2);`
     - Ex:`void main(){ }`
       - The `{ }` in above example,meaning `compound statement`,and you could use `statement` inside.

 ```
  * <translation_unit>::={<external_declaration>}<tk_EOF>